SeanHRN/krita-renpy-scripter/README.md

 	- KRS uses Krita's layer stack to determine the directory paths for the image files.
 	- **Two Formats**
 		- **Normal Images**
-			- This is the basic `image exampleguy = "characters/exampleguy.png"` syntax.
+			- This is the basic `image johnny = "characters/johnny.png"` syntax.
 		- **Layered Images**
 			- This is for Ren'Py's layered image system.
 Since it works using tags, see [[#Additional Tags For Krita Ren'Py Scripter]] to see how to use it.